-Some pupils may need a little inspiration and scaffolding to help them to get started.
-The pupils can remix an existing model or invent a new design.
+Some students may need a little inspiration and scaffolding to help them get started.
+Students can remix an existing model, or invent a new design.

 This example program combined with the small model will make a beat and rhythm on any surface when the program is run.